traveltoasiaandback.com

 Situated 272 kilometers (169 mi) from Hanoi in Dam Thuy Commune, Trung Khanh District, the falls are ringed by tiny farming villages inhabited by friendly minority people such as the Tay and Nung.
 Dotting the landscape and separating lush rice fields are more towering karst limestone hillocks.

-The waterfall is most impressive during the rainy season, roughly late May through September, when the Quay Son River is at its highest water level and the falls are at maximum volume.
+The waterfall is most impressive during the rainy season, roughly mid-May until mid-October, when the Quay Son River is at its highest water level and the falls are at maximum volume.
 September-October is an excellent time to visit, as it is basically the end of the rainy season when the locals harvest the golden rice fields.

 Interestingly enough, the falls as an attraction, never really close.
 Our favorite time of day to visit is just after sunrise when few tourists or locals are about.
 Sunset is also a pleasant, quiet time to visit and take photographs.